 Auburn Ravine is identified as a salmon and steelhead habitat and the Hemphill Diversion Structure has been identified as a barrier within Auburn Ravine.
 The District proposes to remove the Hemphill Diversion Structure within Auburn Ravine.

-On July 28, 2021, the District's Board of Directors adopted a resolution to certify and adopt the Final Environmental Impact Report for the Hemphill Diversion Structure and approved project as recommended by staff to implement Alternative 2 as the preferred Alternative.
+On July 28, 2021, the District's Board of Directors adopted a resolution to certify and adopt the Final Environmental Impact Report for the Hemphill Diversion Structure and approved the project as recommended by staff to implement Alternative 2 as the preferred Alternative.

 The Final Environmental Impact Report and Appendices are available for review in the section below.